premchander-revature/interviewquestions/JUnit_IS/JUnit_Int_Spe.md

 ---

-39. How to simulate timeout situation In Junit?
+39. How to simulate timeout situation In JUnit?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Junit provides a handy option of Timeout.
-If a test case takes more time than specified number of milliseconds then Junit will automatically mark it as failed.
+JUnit provides a handy option of Timeout.
+If a test case takes more time than specified number of milliseconds then JUnit will automatically mark it as failed.
 The timeout parameter is used along with `@Test` annotation.

 </blockquote>
 </details>

 ---

-40. How can you use Junit to test that the code throws desired exception?
+40. How can you use JUnit to test that the code throws desired exception?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)